| Term |

 Exploitation en bois courts |

-silvicultural system |
+Silvicultural system |

 A process that applies silvicultural practices, including tending (thinning, pruning, etc.), harvesting, and replacement, to a stand in order to produce a crop of timber and other forest products.